Insurance Accepted

 They are typically made on an acrylic base that resembles your natural gums.
 They cover your jaw and the artificial teeth fit over your gums.

 With the advance of implant treatments in dentistry, fixed dentures have become a solution to avoid the discomfort of removable dentures coming out of your mouth, or the use of adhesives to keep the denture in place.
-Fixed dentures can be fitted by implant support treatments such as All-On-4®, or by a fixed implant reconstruction with dental crowns.
+Fixed dentures can be fitted by dental implants in Delray Beach, implant support treatments such as All-On-4®, or by a fixed implant reconstruction with dental crowns.

 ADVANTAGES: